Weston-Miller/Weston-Miller.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I will be pursuing a PhD in mathematics at the University of California, San Diego, starting in the Fall of 2024.
+I am a first year PhD student in mathematics at the University of California, San Diego.

 Research interests: I am mostly interested in the intersections of algebra with other subjects (algebraic combinatorics, algebraic geometry, algebraic topology).